RevantOrg/Revant/README.md

 <img align="right" src="./logo.png" width="297" height="35"/>

-**This is just a first draft of the readme file: better instructions will come in the next few weeks.**
+**Remark: This is just a first draft of the readme file.
+More detailed instructions will be added in the next few weeks.**

 # Revant